petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 This last option isn’t really Multi-Factor Authentication - it’s more restricting who can even attempt to authenticate - and indeed similar capabilities can be implemented via a Web Application Firewall, or using a Web-tier in front of Liferay - but it’s useful to have available in the product - and to talk about when doing a demo.

-Most demos will not include a live demonstration of multi-factor authentication, but it is important to talk about the capabilities that are provided out of the box because doing so builds a high degree of confidence with prospects that any Liferay application will be secure.
+Most demos will not include a live demonstration of multi-factor authentication, but it is important to talk about the capabilities that are provided out-of-the-box because doing so builds a high degree of confidence with prospects that any Liferay application will be secure.

 Finally in this module learn about how authentication is complemented with [authorization](./authorization.md) to control what users see and can interact with once authenticated.